Plaster: In decorative architecture

-Plaster may also be used to create complex detailing for use in room interiors.
-These may be geometric (simulating wood or stone) or naturalistic (simulating leaves, vines, and flowers).
-These are also often used to simulate wood or stone detailing found in more substantial buildings.
+Plaster may be used to create complex detailing for use in room interiors.
+These may be geometric (simulating wood, or stone), or naturalistic (simulating leaves, vines, and flowers).
+These are often used to simulate the wood or stone detailing found in more substantial buildings.

-In modern days this material is also used for false ceiling.
-In this, the powder form is converted in a sheet form and the sheet is then attached to the basic ceiling with the help of fasteners.
-It is done in various designs containing various combinations of lights and colors.
-The common use of this plaster can be seen in the construction of houses.
+This material is used for false ceiling.
+In this application, the powder is converted into a sheet form, which is attached to the basic ceiling with fasteners.
+The common use of this plaster is in the construction of houses.
 Post-construction, direct painting is possible (which is commonly seen in French architecture), but elsewhere plaster is used.
-The walls are painted with the plaster which (in some countries) is nothing but calcium carbonate.
-After drying the calcium carbonate plaster turns white and then the wall is ready to be painted.
-Elsewhere in the world, such as the UK, ever finer layers of plaster are added on top of the plasterboard (or sometimes the brick wall directly) to give a smooth brown polished texture ready for painting.
+The walls are painted with the plaster, which in some countries is nothing but calcium carbonate.
+After drying, the calcium carbonate plaster turns white, then the wall is ready to be painted.
+Elsewhere in the world, such as the UK, ever finer layers of plaster are added on top of the plasterboard (or sometimes the brick wall directly) to give a smooth, brown, polished texture ready for painting.